 The Gullah Geechee Story

-A slave cabin not far from the main house became the Gullah Theater as Jackie Mickel told the story of the African slaves who lived and worked on the plantation.
+A cabin that once housed enslaved workers not far from the main house became the Gullah Theater as Jackie Mickel told the story of the African people who lived and worked on the plantation.
 Hair tucked under a turban, long skirt whipping in the wind, she is barefoot in the summer.
 But on the first cold day of the year in South Carolina just before Christmas, she had shoes and a scarf—comforts not likely afforded to her great-great-grandmother who was enslaved only a few miles away.

 With a strong voice and mesmerizing storytelling skills, Jackie unfolded the history of the Gullah Geechee people.
 From West Africa (now Angola), the Gullahs were brought to the area between Jacksonville, Florida, and North Carolina to work the plantations.
 They were isolated for generations and kept their dialect and culture, which often confounded the plantation owners.

 At Boone Hall, the Gullahs’ original purpose was to tend the rice fields, just one of the many crops grown on a plantation that once sprawled to 4800 acres.

 Among songs and anecdotes, Jackie talked about life on the plantation—the hierarchy of where the enslaved people lived, the work they did, and the legends they told that have helped keep their traditions alive today.
 She also spoke about the realities of being enslaved, from eating out of a trough to knowing your spouse and family could be sold away at any time.